SatelliteApplicationsCatapult/sedas_pyapi/README.md

 ```

 ### Filtering on a specific satellite
-Use sedas.list_sensor_groups to get the list of satellites available for a user.
+Use sedas.list_satellites to get the list of satellites available for a user.

 ```python
 import json